Brett-Tanner/Journal/Apr_23.md

 - Users

-  - [] Hide address info and phone number once entered to sign up, staff can see by entering PIN
   - [] Redirect to P-up privacy policy and require acceptance before accessing app
   - [] SM can only log in from their school's IP address
     - Implement through an 'AllowedIPs' table